chrismilson/kagawa-ajet-website/client/src/pages/destination-info/MAKING_NEW_PAGES.md

 When creating a new page please take the following into account:

-1. Create a new markdown page.
+- Create a new markdown page.
     - The title should be the name of the destination in lower case and with hyphens instead of spaces.
     - Use the ```.md``` file extention.

-1. You can fill the page with any markdown you like however, HTML code will be skipped.
+- You can fill the page with any markdown you like however, HTML code will be skipped.

+- Please do not exceed a line width of 80 characters.

-1. in the ```index.js``` file located in this directory, please update the list of  place names with the name of the new place.
+- in the ```index.js``` file located in this directory, please update the list of  place names with the name of the new place.
     - Use proper capitalisation and spaces.